In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 2. Right-click Validations, and then select Add SemQL Validation.

-1. Fill in the wizard with the following values and click Finish:
+1. In the wizard, enter the following values, and click Finish:

 1. Save your work.